A GUIDE TO VISITING MT PILATUS

-When you go to Switzerland you are genuinely spoilt for choice for mountains to climb (or in my case go up via any sort of transport other than my feet).
-One of my favourites is a trip up Mt Pilatus near Lucerne.
+When you visit Switzerland you are genuinely spoilt for choice for mountains to climb (or in my case go up via any sort of transport other than my feet).
+One of my favourite excursions if you are near Lucerne is a trip up Mt Pilatus.

-I recommend that you take the ‘GOLDEN ROUND TRIP’ option – this involves the 5 different forms of transportation mentioned above.
+If you take the ‘GOLDEN ROUND TRIP’ option this involves the 5 different forms of transportation mentioned above.

 First catching a boat for an hour trip from Lucerne to Alpnachstad followed by the cog railway up to the top of Mt Pilatus (7000ft) – this takes 40 minutes and the views are magnificent.
 Have your camera ready.

 After spending some time at the top you descend for 3 1/2 minutes via an aerial cableway (the so-called Dragon ride though to be perfectly honest I didn’t see one) and then finally a 30 minute descent in a panorama gondola (more great views) to Kriens before catching a bus back to Lucerne – a great day out!
 (If you want you can do this trip the other way around and start in Kriens)

 As the cloud didn’t shift for this second visit I am going to include some pictures from 2013 as you really want a no-cloud day to fully appreciate it!

 What are the other ticket options?
 Well you could take the ‘SILVER ROUND TRIP‘ which is basically all the above but instead of a boat to Alpnachstad you catch a train from Lucerne!